betamaxpy/betamax/docs/serializers.rst

 This is incredibly simple.
 We take advantage of the :mod:`os.path` to properly join the directory name and the file name.
+Betamax uses this method to find an existing cassette or create a new one.

+Next we have the :py:meth:`betamax.serializers.JSONSerializer.serialize` which takes the cassette dictionary and turns it into a string for us.
+Here we are just leveraging the :mod:`json` module and its ability to dump any valid dictionary to a string.

+Finally, there is the :py:meth:`betamax.serializers.JSONSerializer.deserialize` method which takes a string and turns it into the dictionary that betamax needs to function.